My passion for automobiles and engines started as a hobby and has since become my work.

-Ethanol is a fuel made from ethyl alcohol – the same type of alcohol used for alcoholic beverages.
+Ethanol is a fuel made from ethyl alcohol—the same type of alcohol found in alcoholic beverages.
 It is commonly distilled from plant sources such as corn, grain, grass, and sugar but can also be made from discarded newspaper and other organic substances.
-As a fuel for your vehicle, it is commonly blended into standard gasoline at about ten percent volume (E10).
+As a fuel for your vehicle, it is commonly blended into standard gasoline at about 10 percent volume (E10).
 However, more gas stations are offering higher ethanol content fuels such as 15 percent (E15) and 85 percent (E85).

 As legislation continues to be amended and ethanol becomes a more popular fuel choice across the country, we will begin to see higher-percentage blends at gas pumps.

 Ready to dive in?
 Depending on your car’s manufacturer and the year of its build, you might be all-systems-go to try E15 gasoline in your tank today.

 Ethanol Improves Engine Performance